-Up until recently there weren't many kinds of Black Tea left in the world, and only three famous ones: Liu Bao, Liu An and Hunnan "Thousand Tael" Tea.
-Recently, however, a few older kinds of brick tea processing from other regions have been revitalized.
-The main characteristic of Black Tea is a post-production piling.
-Unlike the pre-production piling of Red Tea, this is more like composting and involves bacteria.
+Up until recently there weren't many kinds of black tea left in the world, and only three famous ones: Liu Bao, Liu An and Hunnan "Thousand Tael" teas.
+Recently, however, a few older kinds of black tea processing from other regions have been revitalized.
+The main characteristic of black tea is a post-production piling.
+Unlike the pre-production piling of red tea, this is more like composting and involves bacteria.
 It is therefore "fermentation," rather than "oxidation."
-The tea is usually processed by picking, withering, panfrying and rolling.
+The tea is usually processed by picking, withering, pan-firing and rolling.
 The methods of piling vary in each of these teas, but all require moisture and temperature to facilitate bacterial growth.
 The liquor of black tea is dark and rich, with a warming Qi that spreads out from the chest.